 10.English Proficiency Test

 Pratt accepts TOEFL scores, TOEFL ITP Plus for China, TOEFL Home Edition, IELTS Indicator , Pearson, or IELTS score for international applicants whose native language is not English.
-English proficiency test scores are English proficiency waivers are available for students who have completed, or will complete, a 2-year master’s degree or a bachelor’s degree program within the past 12 months, or are a citizen of an English-speaking country whose native language is English.
+Pratt no longer accepts Duolingo test scores as of August 1, 2022.
 For application to Pratt Institute your English proficiency test scores must be within one year of the priority deadline of January 5th.
 Only scores dated January 5th 2022 or later will be accepted.

 Unless otherwise indicated under Departmental Requirements, Pratt’s minimum required TOEFL score is 79 (internet and home test), TOEFL ITP Plus for China of 550, PTE score of 53, IELTS score of 6.5.
 Please make sure that you register for a test that will enable you to submit your scores by the application deadline or soon after.
 It generally takes four to six weeks to receive the scores.
 Check www.toefl.org for information on testing sites.
 Make sure you check Departmental Requirements for your academic department’s minimum TOEFL score.
 Pratt’s code for the TOEFL is 2669.